tarasowski/no-framework-spa/Readme.md

 ===================================

 This app shows how to build a single page application without a framework.
-It has global state management, components and does update the components via listening for native browser events.
+It has global state management, components, and does update the components via listening for native browser events.
 You only need to know basic JavaScript and DOM.

 Pre-requisites